-SkyChain Technologies Inc. ('SkyChain" or the "Company") was incorporated in British Columbia and is a public company listed on the TSX Venture Exchange.
-The Company's registered office and principal business address is 415 - 1112 West Pender Street, BC.
+SkyChain Technologies Inc. ('SkyChain" or the "Company") was incorporated in British Columbia and is a public company with its common shares listed for trading on the TSX Venture Exchange (TSX.V).
+The Company's registered office and principal business address is 500 - 1112 West Pender Street, Vancouver, British Columbia.

 On September 18, 2018, the Company completed the acquisition of MiningSky Technology Ltd. ("MiningSky") and the change of business process.
 MiningSky was incorporated under the Business Corporations Act (British Columbia) on November 10, 2017.
 On March 7, 2018 MiningSky incorporated a wholly-owned subsidiary MiningSky USA, Inc. ("MiningSky USA") in Washington, United States.
-On March 27, 2020 Skychain incorporated its wholly owned subsidiary MiningSky Technologies (Maniboba) Inc. in the province of Manitoba ("MiningSky Manitoba").
-MiningSky and Miningsky Manitoba are involved in the business of providing cryptominers with all-in-one solution with warehouse space, low-cost electricity, and maintenance and hosting services.
+On March 27, 2020, Skychain incorporated its wholly owned subsidiary MiningSky Technologies (Manitoba) Inc. in the province of Manitoba ("MiningSky Manitoba").
+MiningSky and MiningSky Manitoba are involved in the business of providing cryptominers with all-in-one solution with warehouse space, low-cost electricity, and maintenance and hosting services.

-On April 26, 2021 the Company and a joint venture partner (the "JV Partner") jointly incorporated Skyrendering Technologies Inc. ("Skyrendering") under the laws of British Columbia to establish a rendering farm and data center.
+On April 26, 2021, the Company and a joint venture partner jointly incorporated Skyrendering Technologies Inc. ("Skyrendering") under the laws of British Columbia to establish a rendering farm and data center.
 On June 29, 2021 the Company and the JV Partner signed an investment agreement whereby the Company and the JV Partner make a capital investment of \$600,000 and \$600,001 respectively in exchange for 600,000 and 600,001 common shares respectively of Skyrendering common shares.
-At any time after October 26, 2023 the JV Partner has the option to require the Company to repurchase all of the JV Partner's common shares of Skyrendering at \$1.00 per share, for which the Company has the option to issue common shares of the Company subject to approval of the TSX Venture Exchange.
+At any time after October 26, 2023, the JV Partner has the option to require the Company to repurchase all of the JV Partner's common shares of Skyrendering at \$1.00 per share, for which the Company has the option to issue common shares of the Company subject to approval of the TSX.V.